 - Investment: Time spent focusing on achievement.

-- Mundane: Time spent performing tasks you feel like you have to do.
+- Mandatory: Time spent performing tasks you feel like you have to do.

 - Empty: Time wasted.